 Pentecost commemorates the descent of the Holy Spirit upon the Virgin Mary and the Apostles during the Feast of Weeks in Jerusalem and the rose petals symbolize this poignant moment in Christian history.
 Incredibly, the tradition of showering rose petals in the Pantheon dates back thousands of years, probably to the 607 AD when the pagan temple became a Christian church.

 Pentecost always falls on the seventh Sunday after Easter – you can consult this calendar for the next date.
-The mass starts at 10:30am but you’ll want to arrive by 8:00am to ensure you get inside before the crowds arrive.
-If you can’t make it to Rome, you can view a livestream of the event on Facebook or watch the YouTube video at the bottom of this post.
+The mass starts at 10:30am but you’ll want to arrive by 8:00am (or earlier) to ensure you grab a spot in line before the crowds arrive.
+If you can’t make it to Rome in the spring, you can also view a livestream of the event on Facebook or watch the YouTube video at the bottom of this post.